PluralKit/PluralKit/docs/content/api/models.md

 A question mark (`?`) next to the *key name* means the key is optional - it may be omitted in API responses.
 A question mark next to the *key type* means the key is nullable - API responses may return `null` for that key, instead of the specified type.

 In PATCH endpoints, all keys are optional.
+However, you must provide at least one valid key to update; please use a GET request if you want to query the existing information.
-However, providing an object with no keys (or no valid keys) will result in 500 internal server error.
+<br>Sending a PATCH request with an empty JSON object, or with a JSON object that contains no valid keys for the target entity, will result in a 400 bad request error.

 Privacy objects (`privacy` key in models) contain values "private" or "public".
 Patching a privacy value to `null` will set to public.
 If you do not have access to view the privacy object of the member, the value of the `privacy` key will be null, rather than the values of individual privacy keys.